 Arthur Hailey

-Arthur Hailey was a distinguished British-Canadian novelist renowned for his plot-driven storylines set against the backdrops of various industries.
-He was born in England and began his writing career as an RAF pilot during the Second World War.
-After the war, he lived and wrote in Canada, becoming a Canadian citizen in addition to his British nationality.
-He also resided briefly in the United States.
+Arthur Frederick Hailey was born in England on 5 April 1920.
+He began his writing career while serving as an RAF pilot during the Second World War.
+After the war, Hailey emigrated to Canada, becoming both a Canadian and British citizen.
+He also spent some time living in the United States.

 Are you sure you want to delete this?